 Why we chose the Kindle

-Amazon updated the basic Kindle in 2016 with an improved design that comes in both black and white color options.
-It weighs just 5.7 ounces — which means it’s 16 percent lighter, but also 11 percent thinner than the previous model.
+The Kindle was updated in 2016 with an improved design that comes in both black and white color options.
+It weighs just 5.7 ounces — which means it’s 16 percent lighter and 11 percent thinner than the previous model.
 It doesn’t have page-turning buttons, but the screen is touch sensitive.
-There is not much else that has changed in design, but internally you will find double the RAM at 512MB.
-It features Bluetooth audio, which can boost accessibility with VoiceView — a tool that reads out everything on your screen.
+There is not much else that has changed in its design, but internally you will find double the RAM at 512MB.
+It features Bluetooth audio, which can boost accessibility with VoiceView — a tool that reads aloud everything on your screen.